syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

               onChanged: (SfRangeValues value) {
                 // set the start value to rangeController from this callback rangeController.start = value.start;
+                // set the end value to rangeController from this callback rangeController.end = value.end;
                 setState(() {});
               },
               child: Container(